kcarnold/cs344/content/project/index.md

 -   Anything else that's fun and/or impactful---and challenges you to bring your best.

+### Some Project Types and Expectations

+#### Classification

+You might apply image classification to a different task (e.g., places, people, foods, etc.).
+Since you should be able to get a baseline approach working quickly, here are some ways you can deepen this kind of project:

+-   Analyze the model's **errors**, both quantitatively and qualitatively.

+-   **Compare several approaches.** You can consider differences in model architecture, specific task, hyperparameter choices, inclusion/exclusion criteria, etc. Remember to think about the choice of **metrics** and the **uncertainty** involved in any estimate of them.

+-   Generate **explanations** of the classification decisions, using the model interpretation methods described in the book or otherwise.

+-   Discuss how you were able to **tune** the performance of the classifier.

+### Example Applications

 Some applications that may be interesting and feasible:

 ### Face Generation GAN